Skip to content

 Support Infrastructure

-A dedicated Microsoft Teams channel gave consumers a direct line for urgent requests and questions.
-An Airtable feedback form allowed teams to submit suggestions and new component ideas on their own time.
+A dedicated Microsoft Teams channel (#dream-support) gave consumers a direct line for urgent requests, bug reports, and real-time help.
+An Airtable feedback form allowed teams to submit suggestions and new component ideas on their own time, feeding directly into the backlog.
 Together these two channels ensured no one was left without a path to get help or contribute to the system.

 T